NERSC/spack-infrastructure/docs/spack_training.rst

     (spack-pyenv) siddiq90@login34> module use $CI_PROJECT_DIR/modules/$(spack arch)

-Next, if we run ``module load av`` we will see the modules generated from Spack that correspond to the installed Spack packages.
+Next, if we run ``ml av`` we will see the modules generated from Spack that correspond to the installed Spack packages.

 .. code-block:: console

-    (spack-pyenv) siddiq90@login34> module load av
+    (spack-pyenv) siddiq90@login34> ml av

     ------------------------------------ /global/homes/s/siddiq90/spack-infrastructure/modules/cray-sles15-zen3 -------------------------------------
        darshan-runtime/3.3.1-cce-13.0.2        hypre/2.24.0-cce-13.0.2        papi/6.0.0.1-cce-13.0.2         papi/6.0.0.1-gcc-11.2.0